-The first half of 2022 is expected to be a slower period due to reduced service activities in Canada.
+The first quarter of 2023 is expected to be a slower period due to reduced service activities in North America.
 Winter weather conditions create this seasonality in the business in Canada and the Northern USA.
-The third quarter is a stronger quarter compared to the first two quarters.
-Due to the Russian invasion of Ukraine, the significance of drones in the defense segment has increased dramatically.
-This has created opportunities for Volatus specifically in the ISTAR (Intelligence, Surveillance, Target-Acquisition, and Reconnaissance) categories.
-We have seen an increase in demand in our drone sales activities.
-This includes both third party OEM drones and our own technology solutions produced at our Lake Simcoe Regional Airport facility.
-The Company established a presence in London, England, to have a better access to potential sales in NATO countries to meet the demand for drones in defense.
+The Company established a presence in London, England, to have a better access to potential sales in European territory and serve NATO countries to meet the demand for drones in defense.
 The Company continued to execute its strategy of creating partnerships with technology companies across the globe.
-It leveraged its sales and business development team to expand its offerings to its customers in both the industrial and defense segment.
-The Company also made an additional strategic acquisition in the second and fourth quarter to expand its business vertical into pipeline inspections and new geographies.
+The Company made an acquisition of Empire Drones Company LLC based out of New York to expand its distribution network in the United States of America.
+The Company leveraged its sales and business development team to expand its offerings to its customers in both the industrial and defense segment.

-Despite the expected seasonality caused by colder temperatures in northern USA and Canada during the latter portion of the period combined with the holiday season, the Company achieved a number of important milestones, including the following:
+Despite the expected seasonality caused by colder temperatures in northern USA and Canada, the Company achieved a number of important milestones, including the following: